stevendwood/html5-dropzone/README.md

 </script>
 ```

-For anyone familiar with the HTML5 drag and drop API, this code is roughly the equivalent of the following code which will not run on IE, and will not handle adding and removing the classes to the drop target elegantly when there are other elements inside the drop target... :
+For anyone familiar with the HTML5 drag and drop API, this code is roughly the equivalent of the following (which will not run on IE or handle adding and removing the classes to the drop target elegantly when there are other elements inside the drop target)... :

 ```html
 <!-- (FOR ILLUSTRATION ONLY - DOES NOT WORK !!) -->